Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 Dolphins stats and trends

-- Miami has four wins against the spread in nine games this year.

-- The Dolphins have been underdogs by 7.5 points or more two times this season and have not covered the spread once.
+- The Dolphins have been underdogs by 8.5 points or more two times this year and have not covered the spread once.

-- Miami's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Miami has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- When Miami puts up more than 24.4 points, it is 2-0 against the spread and 0-2 overall.
+- Miami is 2-0 against the spread and 0-2 overall in games when it puts up more than 24.4 points.

-- The Dolphins have turned the ball over 11 more times (18 total) than the Ravens have forced a turnover (7) this season.
+- This year the Dolphins have turned the ball over 18 times, 11 more than the Ravens' takeaways (7).

 Home and road insights